-'Progressing the Nelson Bay Town Centre and Foreshore Strategy - A Revised Implementation and Delivery Program' (the Delivery Program) follows on from the public exhibition of the 'Discussion Paper - Progress of the Nelson Bay Town Centre and Foreshore Strategy' (the Paper) which sought to review the Nelson Bay Town Centre and Foreshore Strategy 2012 (the Strategy).
+This new document 'Progressing the Nelson Bay Town Centre and Foreshore Strategy - A Revised Implementation and Delivery Program' (the Delivery Program) follows on from the 'Discussion Paper - Progress of the Nelson Bay Town Centre and Foreshore Strategy' (the Paper).

-This work has primarily sought to understand why limited private investment and economic development had occurred in Nelson Bay town centre, despite the past decade being one of significant growth for the housing industry, and how the town centre can be revitalised.
+The Paper provided a review of the Nelson Bay Town Centre and Foreshore Strategy (the Strategy).
+It primarily sought to understand why limited private investment and economic development had occurred in the Town Centre, despite the past decade being one of significant growth for the housing industry.